japleitez/peecko-api-doc/README.md

 Backend application to serve Peecko Android and iOS apps

 ## About the Peecko REST API
-This documentation describes how to use the Peecko REST API using Postman./ When you make a request to the Peecko REST API, you will specify the HTTP method and a path./ You might also specify request headers, query or body parameters in JSON format./ The API will return the response status code, response headers, and a response body./
+This documentation describes how to use the Peecko REST API using Postman.
+When you make a request to the Peecko REST API, you will specify the HTTP method and a path.
+You might also specify request headers, query or body parameters in JSON format.
+The API will return the response status code, response headers, and a response body.

 ## Authenticating
-The SignIn service authenticates the user and returns a token./ This token has to be sent in the HTTP header of all subsequent calls to the API services./
+The SignIn service authenticates the user and returns a token.
+This token has to be sent in the HTTP header of all subsequent calls to the API services.

 [ ] **Header**
-- 'key'   Authorization
+- key: Authorization
-- 'value' Bearer + blank space + token
+- value: Bearer + blank space + <token>

 ## REST API